wobbier/MitchEngine/README.md

 How to make a Mitch game
 -----------------------

-1. Pull the repo and run GenerateSolution.bat (Requires CMake for ThirdParty projects)
+1. Pull the repo and run GenerateSolution.bat
 2. Make a Visual studio template of the example game.
 3. ????
 4. Profit